William Strickland (architect): Architect

 Strickland's evolving talent and confidence is seen in the later Merchants' Exchange (1832–34).
 Also in Philadelphia, the Merchant Exchange is built on classical example — for example, the cupola is based on the Choragic Monument of Lysicrates — but is a unique building styled to fit the site.
 It was to be located on a triangular plot at the intersection of two major thoroughfares between the waterfront and the business district.
 The elegant, curved east façade faces the waterfront, and reflects the carriage and foot traffic that would have been circulating in front of the building.
 This elevation is unique — Greek Revival, but modern — while a more staid and formal elevation can be found on the west side, facing Third Street.
 In the same year he designed the Merchants' Exchange, 1832, Strickland entered a project in the competition for Philadelphia's Girard College, which won the second prize.

 Strickland's 1836 National Mechanic Bank at 22 South 3rd Street, set on a narrow plot between two taller neighbors, has strong, square pilasters to support the portico and ornate stone carving at their tops to defend the building against its taller and bulkier neighbors.
 One of Strickland's last Philadelphia designs and among his smallest, the building is now occupied by National Mechanics Bar and Restaurant.

 Strickland also executed works in other styles, including very early American work in the Gothic Revival style, including his Masonic Hall (1808–11, burned 1819) and his Saint Stephen's Church (1823), both in Philadelphia.
 He also made use of Egyptian, Saracenic and Italianate styles.
 He later moved to Nashville, Tennessee, where his Egyptian-influenced design of the First Presbyterian Church (now the Downtown Presbyterian Church) was controversial but today is widely recognized as a masterpiece and an important evocation of the Egyptian Revival style.

+Engineer

 Strickland was also a civil engineer and one of the first to advocate the use of steam locomotives on railways.
 Some argue that Strickland's observations made during visits to England in the 1820s were highly influential in the transfer of railway technology to the United States: "William Strickland's Reports are the starting point of American railway engineering, and represent the state of knowledge as the first railways were planned in that country."
 In 1835, the Wilmington and Susquehanna Railroad hired him to survey a route from Wilmington, Delaware, to Charlestown, Maryland.
 Later that year, he was named chief engineer of the Delaware and Maryland Railroad.
 Strickland designed and built the Delaware Breakwater, the first breakwater in the Americas and the third in the world.